Wedding Invitations - Getting It Right from the

 a save the date card or phone call may be all it takes to ensure they are able to attend.

-How you word your invitation, will depend on the formality of your wedding, and also whether your parents
+Your wedding invitation wording is a key element of wedding invitation etiquette, and will largely depend on the formality of your wedding, and also whether your parents

 This is a point at which some couples panic, but it's unlikely that your own unique family situation hasn't